0mar/lingo/README.md

 ```
 The first time Lingo is run, it creates a dictionary file for words with the desired length.
 Restart afterwards.

-*Remark: when running the `jar` file as an executable, make sure it is executed from the same folder as where the dictionary file is located.*
+*Remark: when running the `jar` file, make sure the dictionary is located in the working directory.*

 ### Version
 1.0